htw-imi-showtime/showtime-website/archetypes/semester/bachelor/b0-template-minimal/_index.md

 +++
+project_id = "B0"
-title = "Bachelor Project Template" project_id = "B0"
+title = "Minimal Template"
+subtitle = ""
+claim = ""
+abstract = ""

 # Properties for displaying the project in the project list
 card_image = "kitty.jpg"
+# card_description is deprecated, will be replaced by abstract/and or claim
 card_description = "This is only a template"

+# Names are optional, team size is sufficient
 team = ["Member 1", "Member 2"]
 supervisor = "Supervisor"
-draft = true
+draft = false

+website_link = ""
+source_link = ""
 +++

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nulla facilisis neque id vulputate malesuada.
 Quisque dignissim finibus urna sed sagittis.